 The trust acknowledges the work of past campaigners/ board members and thanks them for their dedication and support:

-Andrew Bullivant, Susan Bullivant, Steve Daly, Kathryn Dean, David Edwards, David Goodfellow, Barry Gray, Christine Gray, Lesley Gray, Gwen Knighton, Paula Malpeli, Vic Morgan, Danny Nicol, Denise Ostick, Anette Petersen, Anji Petersen, Joe Raftery, Jack Vaughn, Janice White, Dave Wright, John Large of Large Associates (adviser to the board) and Gauri Yennawar.
+Andrew Bullivant, Susan Bullivant, Steve Daly, Kathryn Dean, David Edwards, David Goodfellow, Barry Gray, Christine Gray, Lesley Gray, Gwen Knighton, Paula Malpeli, Vic Morgan, Danny Nicol, Denise Ostick, Anette Petersen, Anji Petersen, the late Councillor Dermot Poston, Joe Raftery, Jack Vaughn, Janice White, Dave Wright, John Large of Large Associates (adviser to the board) and Gauri Yennawar.

 Visit our partners